nasa/fprime/docs/UsersGuide/api/cmake/API.md

 ```
 ### fprime Executable With Autocoding/Dependencies ###

-Developers can make executables or other utilites that take advantage of fprime autocoding
+Developers can make executables or other utilities that take advantage of fprime autocoding
 and fprime dependencies.
 These can be registered using the same executable registrar function
 but should specify a specific executable name.